 Detect sales chasing in a vector of sales ratios#

-The first method (dist) uses the technique outlined in the IAAO Standard on Ratio Studies Appendix E, Section 4.
+The second method (dist) uses the technique outlined in the IAAO Standard on Ratio Studies Appendix E, Section 4.
 It compares the percentage of real data within +-2% of the mean ratio to the percentage of data within the same bounds given a constructed normal distribution with the same mean and standard deviation.
 The intuition here is that ratios that are sales chased may be more “bunched up” in the center of the distribution.

 - Parameters:

-method (str) – Default “both”.
+.
 String indicating sales chasing detection method.
-Options are
+Options arecdf

 ,dist